 The conjunctiva is a fine, transparent layer of tissue.
 It borders the inner eyelid and spans the sclera.
 The sclera is the white ocular surface.

-What makes follicular conjunctivitis unique is the round-to-oval nodules of grey-white follicles in the conjunctiva.
-Follicles will appear pale on the surface and red at its base, with an accumulation of lymphocytes (white blood cells in the immune system).
+Follicular conjunctivitis features rounded nodules of grey-white follicles in the conjunctiva.
+Follicles turn pale on the surface and red at the base due to a collection of lymphocytes.
+These are white blood cells in the immune system.

-- Toxic follicular conjunctivitis.
-This occurs when a toxic reaction occurs to a specific topical medication.
-To classify it, an eye doctor will perform laboratory tests to rule out chlamydial infection and discontinue the drug in question to see if there is an improvement.
+An eye doctor performs lab tests to rule out chlamydial infection.
+Then, you'll stop using the drug in question to see if there is an improvement.

-- Trachoma.
 This eye disease is an infection caused by the bacterium Chlamydia trachomatis.
-It is more common in developing countries, with the fly being the primary vector of transmission.

 What Causes Follicular Conjunctivitis?

 In acute follicular conjunctivitis, the most common cause is viral.

 Viral infections linked with acute cases of the eye condition include: